 Focus: Radiation, Hypoxia, Dehydration, Circadian Rhythm.

 Flying looks passive.
 You sit in a chair for six hours, watch a movie, eat a tray of pasta, and arrive.
 Biologically, that is not what is happening.
-Cabin pressure equivalent to 6,000 to 8,000 feet, humidity below 10 percent, cosmic radiation roughly equivalent to a chest X-ray on a transatlantic flight, and a forced shift in your circadian rhythm.
+Cabin pressure equivalent to 6,000 to 8,000 feet, humidity below 10%, cosmic radiation roughly equivalent to a chest X-ray on a transatlantic flight, and a forced change in your circadian rhythm.
 Flying is an athletic event.
 Most people just don't train for it.

 Guidance from the Clinic